MadBomber/aia/README.md

 #!/usr/bin/env aia --no-output
 # Get current storm activity for the east and south coast of the US

-Summarize the tropical storm outlook fpr the Atlantic, Caribbean Sea and Gulf of America.
+Summarize the tropical storm outlook for the Atlantic, Caribbean Sea and Gulf of America.

 /webpage https://www.nhc.noaa.gov/text/refresh/MIATWOAT+shtml/201724_MIATWOAT.shtml
 ```